Perceive With Confidence: Statistical Safety Assurances for Navigation with Learning-Based Perception: Calibrating the Perception System

-\begin{proposition} Consider the \textit{calibrated} perception system $\bar{\phi}$ that modifies every bounding box output of the perception system $\phi$ by scaling the predicted bounding boxes as $ \bar{B} = B + \Delta_{\hat{q}_{1-\epsilon}}$.
-With probability $1-\delta$ over the sampling of the dataset used for calibration, the calibrated perception system, $\bar{\phi}$, is guaranteed to have an $\epsilon$-bounded misdetection rate on \emph{new} test environments:
+\begin{proposition} Consider the \textit{calibrated} perception system $\tilde{\phi}$ that modifies every output of the perception system $\phi$ by scaling the predicted occupied space as $ \overline{\mathcal X}^\text{occ}_{s,i}(q_i)$.
+With probability $1-\delta$ over the sampling of the dataset used for calibration, the calibrated perception system, $\tilde{\phi}$, is guaranteed to have an $\epsilon$-bounded misdetection rate on \emph{new} test environments: { } \end{proposition}

-\end{proposition} \begin{proof} As seen in Section~\ref{sec:CP}, conformal prediction gives us the following \textit{dataset-conditional} guarantee on a new sample of the nonconformity score $U_{\text{test}}$ corresponding to a test environment $E_{\text{test}}$.
+\begin{proof} As seen in Section~\ref{sec:CP}, conformal prediction gives us the following \textit{dataset-conditional} guarantee on a new sample of the nonconformity score $U_{\text{test}}$ corresponding to a test environment $E_{\text{test}}$.
 With probability $1-\delta$ over the sampling of $U_1, \dotsc, U_N$,

 We can rewrite the event $U_{\text{test}} \leq \hat{q}_{1-\epsilon}$ as: